ministryofjustice/developer-playground/README.md

 ### Useful commands

-Monitor asset compilation output from the node container.
+You can monitor asset compilation output from the node container.
 Output is produced by `mix watch`.
 The terminal view will update when changes are made to any file tracked in `webpack.mix.js`

 ```
 docker compose logs node -f